-Bookkeepers process vendor invoices received electronically or by mail, locating essential information, verifying the validity of the charges, determining an appropriate due date, and presenting the information for approval.
+Bookkeepers process vendor invoices received electronically or by mail, locate essential information, verify the validity of the charges, determine an appropriate due date, and present the information for approval.
 Vendor invoices tend to be challenging as each has a unique format, so the bookkeeper must find each piece of the necessary information.

 Some purchases are paid for at the time of purchase.
 Those transactions also need to be recorded so that expense reports accurately reflect the actual expenses.
 Bookkeepers record those purchases in the general ledger as well, using the information on the receipt.
 The bookkeeper is responsible for determining how those entries are recorded to reflect the transaction most accurately.